Perimenopause: Common Symptoms and Natural Solutions

 Besides receiving vitamin D and the associated mental health benefits, being out in the sun may increase sweating.
 Sweating is incredibly important for detoxification and reducing inflammation and pain.
 Saunas are another way to stimulate sweating.

 Infrared saunas can help your body to maximize toxic elimination through respiratory channels.
 The heaters in infrared saunas emit radiant heat which helps your body perspire at an average of 80% water and 20% waste and toxins.
-They are incredibly effective compared to traditional saunas using air and steam that result in a 97% water and 3% toxin ratio (46, 47).
+They are incredibly effective compared to traditional saunas using air and steam which result in a 97% water and 3% toxin ratio (46, 47).

 perimenopause